 However, one thing will probably remain the same throughout the years regardless of digital trends.
 Live music entertainment will most likely stay in favour.
 Perhaps fans will show their support for their favourite artists more through ticket and merchandise sales rather than buying albums.
 The t-shirt and silly hat stall is not a new presence at gigs by any means, but it has become a much more prominent source of revenue for artists in recent years as traditional ways of raising money are no longer as effective as they once were.

-Income from gigs is so important to musicians nowadays that it is not unheard of unsigned bands offering their music for free online in order to gain a bigger following and attract larger audiences to their shows.
+Income from gigs is so important to musicians nowadays that it is not unheard of Original Irish Bands bands offering their music for free online in order to gain a bigger following and attract larger audiences to their shows.
 Live music is still impossible to replicate and the experience cannot be sold in bytes or given away for free, so gigs will remain a strong source of funding for artists.

 Many musicians have to think outside the box and say 'yes' to offers from people who book live bands for more unconventional appearances.
-But jobs on talk shows are scarce and not every artist can boast a family friendly repertoire that allows them to play wedding gigs.
+But jobs on talk shows are scarce and not every artist can boast a family friendly repertoire that allows them to play Wedding Bands.
 2013 is the year to get creative, and the music industry is one to follow as it’s bound to offer some inspiring ideas to bolster its profit margins once more.